[digital.global] in dialogue

 -

-The 113th session of the International Labour Conference takes place from 2-13 June 2025 in Geneva, marking a turning point for platform work.
-For the first time working conditions in the platform economy are on the agenda of the International Labour Organisation (ILO).
+The 113th session of the International Labour Conference took place from 2-13 June 2025 in Geneva, marking a turning point for platform work.
+For the first time working conditions in the platform economy were on the agenda of the International Labour Organisation (ILO).

 Once barely recognised as work, platform work has now become a topic whose significance can hardly be overestimated.
 Many platform workers are visible on the streets, on their bikes, and riding marked vehicles, changing how we experience and navigate the city.
 Ordering with a click is turning into the new reality of shopping and delivery, revolutionising other services like health and childcare as well.
 Alongside this, hundreds of millions of workers are working behind their laptop screens, rarely seen as part of this new global workforce connected online by a platform.
 The latter dictates the rules of engagement, decides the pay, and can unilaterally restrict or even deactivate workers’ accounts.